February 25, 2025

 • ISO PN 420 ≈ Class 2500

-2. Drillings and dimensional compatibility
+2. Drilling and dimensional compatibilities

 • DN 15 to DN 50: identical drilling for PN 10/16/25/40.

-• DN 65 to DN 150: identical drilling for PN 25 and PN 40.
+• DN 65 to DN 150: identical drilling for PN 10/16 as well as for 25/40.

-This sometimes allows for mechanical interchangeability, but not pressure/temperature compatibility.
+This sometimes allows for mechanical interchangeability but not pressure/temperature compatibility.

 3. Types of flange faces